KEY FACTS

 2012:

-• DSEWPC transferred responsibility for the management of the trail to the PNG Department of Conservation, Environment and Climate Change without having developed a single management protocol.
+- DSEWPC transferred responsibility for the management of the trail to the PNG Department of Conservation, Environment and Climate Change without having developed a single management protocol.
 No legislation had been developed.
 No local landowner groups had been incorporated.
 No dispute resolution mechanisms had been put in place.
-No due diligence systems were put in place for licensing trek operators.
+No due diligence systems were introduced for licensing trek operators.
 No village workshops had been conducted.
 Not a single campsite was certified.
 Not a single toilet along the entire trail met the most basic of hygiene standards.
 No audited financial reports were ever published.
 No campsite booking system or trek itinerary management systems were introduced.

 2014:

-• DSEWPC was reorganised into the Department of Heritage and Water (DHW) and later as the Department of Environment (DoE) with the election of the Coalition Government.
+- DSEWPC was reorganised into the Department of Heritage and Water (DHW) and later as the Department of Environment (DoE) with the election of the Coalition Government.

 2015:

-• Australian World Heritage expert, Dr Peter Hitchcock AM exposed the fallacy of achieving a World Heritage Listing3F[i]: ‘Given the on-going threat to heritage values by mining and other development activities, no part of the Kokoda Track and Owen Stanley Ranges Tentative Listed area should be considered for formal nomination as a World Heritage area until such time as an adequate extent of high value areas is formally protected.
+- Australian World Heritage expert, Dr Peter Hitchcock AM exposed the fallacy of achieving a World Heritage Listing3F[i]: ‘Given the on-going threat to heritage values by mining and other development activities, no part of the Kokoda Track and Owen Stanley Ranges Tentative Listed area should be considered for formal nomination as a World Heritage area until such time as an adequate extent of high value areas is formally protected.
 Given this prerequisite, it may be years before a suitable tract of land is protected and worth considering for World Heritage nomination.’

-• The word mateship’ was replaced with ‘friendship in the official agreement for the Kokoda Trail between Australia and PNG5F[iii].
+- The word ‘mateship’ was replaced with ‘friendship’ in the official agreement for the Kokoda Trail between Australia and PNG5F[iii].

 2017:

-• The Edevu Hydro Project has negated the need for a World Heritage listing to protect the Brown River Catchment Area.
+- The Edevu Hydro Project has negated the need for a World Heritage listing to protect the Brown River Catchment Area.

-• The PNG Prime Minister Peter O’Neill ordered a review of the KTA due to the dysfunction of the management systems put in place by DEWHA/DSEWPC/DWH/DoE/DEE officials.
+- The PNG Prime Minister Peter O’Neill ordered a review of the KTA due to the dysfunction of the management systems put in place by DEWHA/DSEWPC/DWH/DoE/DEE officials.

 2019:

-• The 2019 Annual Report of Environment-DFAT PNG7F[i] focused on issues relating to gender equity, access for people with disabilities, and social inclusion along the trail.
+- The 2019 Annual Report of Environment-DFAT PNG7F[i] focused on issues relating to gender equity, access for people with disabilities, and social inclusion along the trail.
 There is no mention of the need for a Military Heritage Interpretation Plan or sustainable economic development for local villagers.

-• COVID-19 resulted in the shutdown of the Kokoda trekking industry and the evacuation of Australian officials from PNG.
+- COVID-19 resulted in the shutdown of the Kokoda trekking industry and the evacuation of Australian officials from PNG.

-• No financial reserves had been established to support local villagers engaged in the Kokoda trekking industry in the event of an emergency during the period 2009-2019.
+- No financial reserves had been established to support local villagers engaged in the Kokoda trekking industry in the event of an emergency during the period 2009-2019.

-• No financial reports were ever published by the KTA under DEWHAs watch which is in breach of the PNG Investment Promotion Authority Act.
+- No financial reports were ever published by the KTA under DEWHAs watch which is in breach of the PNG Investment Promotion Authority Act.

 2019-2022

-DFAT used the cover of the pandemic to draft a new ‘Kokoda Track Management Authority’ which disenfranchises customary landowners from membership of a new Board; extends the gazetted boundaries of the Kokoda Trail to include Sirinumu Dam on the south coast, a large chunk of the Owen Stanley Ranges in the centre and the beach-head areas on the north coast.
+DFAT used the cover of the pandemic to draft a new ‘Kokoda Track Management Authority Act‘ which disenfranchises customary landowners from membership of a new Board; extends the gazetted boundaries of the Kokoda Trail to include Sirinumu Dam on the south coast, a large chunk of the Owen Stanley Ranges in the centre and the beach-head areas on the north coast.
 It will ensure that PNGs most popular tourism destination, i.e., the Kokoda Trail, is managed as an environmental resource for the benefit of aid-funded officials and consultants in the areas of anthropology, archeology and other forms of social-engineering rather than as a tourism resource on a commercial basis for the benefit of landowner communities across the Trail.

 Summary of Australian Government Management Outcomes for the Kokoda Trail: 2008-2020

-• During the period 2004 – 2008, under PNG local management, trekker numbers increased by 255% from 1,584 to 5,621.
+- During the period 2004 – 2008, under PNG local management, trekker numbers increased by 255% from 1,584 to 5,621.

-• Under Australian Government administration via DEWHA/DSEWPC (2008-2012) trekker numbers decreased by 36% from 5,621 to 3,597 despite a 10-fold increase in staff and a multimillion-dollar Aid budget.
+- Under Australian Government administration via DEWHA/DSEWPC (2008-2012) trekker numbers decreased by 36% from 5,621 to 3,597 despite a 10-fold increase in staff and a multimillion-dollar Aid budget.

-• This decline has continued with a further decrease of 16% from 3597 in 2013 to 3033 in 2018.
+- This decline has continued with a further decrease of 16% from 3597 in 2013 to 3033 in 2018.

 Kokoda Trail Military Heritage Factors